 Online Service Savvy: Build Superior Customer Support

 A positive online experience benefits both the customer and the business.
-Clients can get answers to questions, buy products and visit a site 24 hours-a-day without the long waits associated with call centers and bricks and mortar operations.
-On their end, businesses save resources and time when their web presence is a strong one.
+Clients can get answers to questions, buy products and visit a site 24 hours-a-day without the long waits associated with call centers and brick and mortar operations.
+Conversely, a business can save resources and time when their web presence is a strong one.

-Considering that roughly half of shoppers abandon orders before they complete an online transaction, and that lack of information is a frequent reason, business owners would do well to develop web strategies geared to preventing these situations.
+Considering that roughly half of shoppers abandon orders before they complete an online transaction, and that lack of information is a frequent reason, business owners should seek to develop web strategies geared to preventing these situations.

 User-Friendly Sites Draw Customers